Phantasmagoria of Flower View: Development

-ZUN, the sole member of the developer Team Shanghai Alice, originally did not plan to make a game for Summer 2005; however, he changed his mind when he realized 2005 marked the tenth anniversary of the Touhou Project, and decided to make a fanservice-type game to mark the occasion.
-He believed that, in a game, the best kind of fanservice is to pit players against each other so they can have a chance to meet, and so tournaments can happen and so on.
-In this spirit, ZUN adapted the system used by Twinkle Star Sprites to create a versus shooter, with the focus on dodging bullets (like other Touhou games) instead of shooting each other down.
-Though ZUN usually develops his games alone, alphes from the circle Twilight Frontier is listed as a "Graphics Helper" in this game.
+ZUN, the sole member of the developer Team Shanghai Alice, originally did not plan to make a game for summer 2005; however, he changed his mind when he realized that 2005 marked the tenth anniversary of the Touhou Project and decided to make a fanservice-type game to mark the occasion.
+He believed that, in a game, the best kind of fanservice is to pit players against each other so they can have a chance to meet and so tournaments can take place.
+In this spirit, ZUN adapted the system used by Twinkle Star Sprites to create a versus shooter, focusing on dodging bullets (as in other Touhou games) rather than shooting opponents down.
+Although ZUN usually develops his games alone, alphes from the dōjin circle Twilight Frontier is listed as a "Graphics Helper" in this game.

-After releasing the game in the 68th Comiket, ZUN worked on a netplay patch to support online multiplayer, and released the patch in October 2005.
+After releasing the game at the 68th Comiket, ZUN worked on a netplay patch to support online multiplayer and released it in October 2005.
 The patch was not without its problems, as online games were often unsynchronized and unstable.
-However, a year later ZUN announced that he will not continue making patches to enhance PoFV's netplay because he wanted to move forward.
+However, a year later, ZUN announced that he would not continue making patches to enhance PoFV's netplay because he wanted to move forward.

 ZUN had also written a short spin-off story to PoFV named "Sexagennially Empurpled Fragrant Flower" (六十年ぶりに紫に香る花), included in the fanbook Seasonal Dream Vision, featuring Yukari Yakumo as its main character.

 Phantasmagoria of Flower View was released on Steam on April 25, 2022.
 The release supports Steam's "Remote Play Together" feature for online multiplayer.
-This makes it the only game from Touhou's "Windows Generation No. 1" currently available for purchase, as the source code of other games, previously Phantasmagoria itself, are believed to be lost.
+This makes it the only game from Touhou's "Windows Generation No. 1" currently available for purchase, as the source code for the other games, including Phantasmagoria itself until recently, is believed to be lost.